AUTHOR BIOGRAPHY

 Prior to her writing career, she worked as an actress in New York and on tour.
 She appeared on stage, directed by Jerry Zaks in Albert Innaurato’s Gemini, and on the daytime drama, One Life to Live.

 Cordelia teaches creative writing at Drexel University’s Pennoni Honors College.
 She won the Honors College Teaching Excellence Prize in 2012, and The Adjunct Faculty Award in 2021.
-Prior to Drexel, she taught creative writing classes at the University of the Arts, and at Temple University Center City, as well as one-day seminars with Mystery Writers of America.
+She has also taught creative writing classes at the University of the Arts, and at Temple University Center City, as well as one-day seminars with Mystery Writers of America.

 She is a member of the Authors Guild.
 Please visit her on Facebook.